-A land trust is essentially a private agreement, whereby one party (the “trustee”), agrees to hold title to property for the benefit of another party or parties (the ”beneficiary(s)”).
-The creator of the trust (often called the “settler” or “trustor”) is the original titleholder to the property and often remains the beneficiary of the trust for his/her lifetime.
+A land trust is essentially a private agreement, whereby one party, the trustee, agrees to hold title to property for the benefit of another party or parties, the beneficiary(ies).
+The creator of the trust is often called the settlor or trustor.
+This is usually the titleholder to the property before transfer into the trust.
+The settlor often remains the beneficiary of the trust for his/her lifetime.
 In essence, the trustee holds the title to the property and must follow the instructions of the beneficiary.
-The beneficiary has the absolute right to direct and control the trustee, and receive all income from the trust.
-The relationship between the trustee and the beneficiary is completely governed by the trust agreement established at the creation of the trust.
-Thus, the trustee has no more power than the beneficiary gives him, and has no function other than to do what the beneficiary directs them.
+The beneficiary typically has the absolute right to direct and control the trustee, and receive all income from the trust.
+The trust agreement, at the creation of the trust, governs the relationship between the trustee and beneficiary.
+Thus, the trustee often has no more power than the settlor gives him.
+Plus he or she has no function other than to do as the trust deed instructs.

 The land trust is comprised of two legal documents:

 Litigators are generally not interested in suing people who have no assets.
-One of the easiest ways to determine whether or not someone has “deep pockets” is to search the public records for real estate holdings.
+One of the easiest ways to determine whether or not someone has deep pockets is to search the public records for real estate holdings.
 For the successful real estate investor, the results of this search could paint a big fat bull’s eye on their backs.
 Whereas a land trust is not a true asset protection trust, it is a powerful privacy tool to ensure that a litigator’s search for deep pockets comes up empty.

 First, remember, a land trust is a privacy device, and not a corporate entity.
 Accordingly, land trusts do not enjoy the liability protections that corporations or limited liability companies may enjoy.
 If someone slips and falls on the property, the beneficiary can be held liable.
 That is why we establish a corporation, LLC or limited partnership to stand in as beneficiary.